EmilSandler/assignment/README.md

 ### Lets Login as the receiver and read the message.
-### NOTICE - If you read a message the messge will mark as read evev if you read all messages at once.
+### NOTICE - If you read a message the messge will mark as read even if you read all messages at once.

 - User 5 Login: